 Handing over $50 and saving $23,000 sounds like the best trade ever made.

 But not all travel insurance policies are created equal.
-To find the best policy, you have to look for a few factors.
+To find the best policy, you might want to consider some of the following factors:

 1. That Low PRICE TAG

 The cost of travel insurance will vary between providers, so getting the best deal can require taking the time to compare policies.
 Check the price of policies offered from travel agents, airlines, cruise lines and travel insurance companies to see where you can save!